Kometa-Team/Kometa/docs/metadata/overlay.md

 **To remove all overlays use the `remove_overlays` library operation.**

-**To change a single overlay original Image either replace the image in the assets folder or remove the `Overlay` shared label and then PMM will overlay the new image**
+**To change a single overlay original image either replace the image in the assets folder or remove the `Overlay` shared label and then PMM will overlay the new image**

 These are the attributes which can be used within the Overlay File: